Maranathinte Nizhalil

-Maranathinte Nizhalil (In the Shadow of Death) is a novel by Vaikom Muhammad Basheer published in 1951.
+Maranathinte Nizhalil (In the Shadow of Death) is a Malayalam-language novel by Vaikom Muhammad Basheer published in 1951.
 In this novel, Basheer has not followed his usual style of humour and sarcasm.
 It is an isolated work because of the subjective presentation of some of the hard experiences of its hero, and its technique resembles more or less the 'stream of consciousness' method.